N-Rondoni/slugFind/README.md

- This directory contains the major software contributions of the paper entitled "Predicting Neuronal Firing from Calcium Imaging Using a Control Theoretic Approach"
+ This directory contains the major software contributions of the paper entitled "Predicting Neuronal Firing from Calcium Imaging Using a Control Theoretic Approach".

 #--------------------------------------------------------------------------------------------#